Codecademy/docs/content/git/concepts/stash/stash.md

 ---
 Title: 'Stash'
-Description: 'Git stash is used to save changes locally so the developer can switch branches while developing or to get a clean version of the branch they are currently working on.'
+Description: 'A command for saving changes locally so a developer can switch branches in the midst of changes or to get a clean version of the branch they are currently working on.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'